SwapnilPurohit/SOR_26/README.md

 [image26]: ./assets/yolo2.png "Red ball in Gazebo"
 [image27]: ./assets/opencv.png "Red ball in Gazebo"

-# ROS 2 + Gazebo Robot Simulation Guide

-A hands-on walkthrough for building a skid-steer robot in Gazebo, adding sensors (camera, RGBD, lidar, IMU), fusing odometry with an EKF, and adding perception with OpenCV and YOLOv8.
+# Session 3 : Sensors and Perception Guide

+A robot without sensors is like a human with their eyes closed.

+It can move.
+It can turn.
+But it has no idea what's happening around it.

+In this session, we'll give our robot the ability to see, measure, and understand its surroundings.

+Starting from a basic skid-steer robot, we'll add cameras, RGBD sensing, lidar, and an IMU, learn how robots estimate their position using sensor fusion, and finally build vision applications using OpenCV and YOLOv8.

+Welcome to the world of robot perception.

 ## Table of Contents
 1. [Introduction](#introduction)